Kitura/BlueCryptor/README.md

 ## Status
 The current version has been updated for Swift 3.0 and includes new packaging.
 The API presented by this framework is *NOT* the same as the one presented by the original.
 It has been updated to conform to the Swift 3.0 API Guidelines.

 This package is functionally complete and has all current tests passing on by OS X and Linux.

+**Note:** On OS X, BlueCrypto uses the Apple provided *CommonCrypto* library.
+On Linux, it uses *libcrypto from OpenSSL*.

 ## Prerequisites